Last Updated on December 14, 2022 by Katie

 2. Test the Waters with a Free Transcription Course

-And have a read of current transcriptionists success stories for inspiration:
+And have a read through some transcriptionists’ success stories for inspiration:

 - How Marsha Crated a Retirement Job Full of Passion

 - How Transcription Laid a Foundation for Next Level Success – Katherine’s Story

 - Transcription Was the Doorway Back into the Workforce for This Stay at Home Mum